 This policy must be monitored to make sure it is working.
-The Headteacher has the overall responsibility for this, but parents and children will be able to comment in the annual questionnaire.
-If you are unhappy with something in this summary, or the main policy you should talk to the Headteacher about it.
+The Head of School has the overall responsibility for this, but parents and children will be able to comment in the annual questionnaire.
+If you have any questions or concerns over anything in this policy, you should speak to the Head of School for further information.